Frequently Asked Questions

 What scenario types does StressGen support?

-StressGen supports four scenario types.
-Historical scenarios replay past crises (2008 GFC, COVID crash, eurozone debt) with historically-calibrated shocks.
-Regulatory scenarios are aligned with DFAST, EBA, PRA, and Basel III frameworks using RAG over supervisory guidance.
-Hypothetical scenarios are forward-looking, driven by market intelligence, news sentiment, and prediction market signals.
+StressGen supports three scenario types.
+Historical scenarios replay past crises (2008 GFC, COVID crash, eurozone debt crisis, 1994 bond rout) with historically-calibrated shocks.
+Hypothetical scenarios are forward-looking, driven by live market intelligence, news sentiment, and prediction market signals.
 Black Swan scenarios model extreme tail-risk events with low probability but severe market impact.
+Users can also upload their own documents into Knowledge Folders to ground any scenario in organisation-specific guidance.

 What data sources power StressGen scenarios?

-StressGen integrates 12+ live data sources including FRED (Federal Reserve Economic Data), Yahoo Finance, ECB, Federal Reserve, Tavily for news and web research, Reddit and Twitter for social sentiment, and Kalshi and Polymarket prediction markets for forward-looking indicators.
+StressGen integrates 12+ live data sources including FRED (Federal Reserve Economic Data), Yahoo Finance, ECB, Federal Reserve, multiple providers for news and web research, curated RSS feeds and GDELT for global news coverage, and Kalshi and Polymarket prediction markets for forward-looking indicators.

 Data & Methodology